 - For Filling and Topping

-- 600ml/21oz Double Cream
+- Double Cream - 600ml (21 oz)

 - Alternative Topping Buttercream

-Preheat the oven to 140C/350F/Gas 4.
+1. Preheat the oven to 140 C, 350 F, Gas mark 4.
 Grease and line 4 x 20cm/8in sandwich tins.
-Use a piece of baking paper to rub a little baking spread or butter around the inside of the tins until the sides and base are lightly coated then line the bottom of the tins with a circle of baking paper or use cake release spray, I use Cake Star spray release.
+Use a piece of baking paper to rub a little baking spread or butter around the inside of the tins until the sides and base are lightly coated then line the bottom of the tins with a circle of baking paper or use cake release spray.
+I use Cake Star spray release.

-Break the eggs into a large mixing bowl, then add the sugar, flour, (baking powder optional) and baking spread.
+2. Break the eggs into a large mixing bowl, then add the sugar, flour, (baking powder optional) and baking spread.
 Mix everything together until well combined with an electric hand mixer (you can also use a wooden spoon) but be careful not to over mix.
 Put a damp cloth under your bowl when you’re mixing to stop it moving around.
 The finished mixture should fall off a spoon easily.

-Place the tins on the middle shelf of the oven and bake for 25 minutes.
+4. Place the tins on the middle shelf of the oven and bake for 25 minutes.
 Check the cakes after 20 minutes.